howeyc/ft/Readme.md

 # Fast Transfer

-This is two applications that work in tandem to allow one host to quicky donwnload the contents of a folder on the serving host.
+This is two applications that work in tandem to allow one host to quicky download the contents of a folder on the serving host.
 A connection is opened for each file to be downloaded.
 Beware folders with lots of files, lots of connections will be made.